 When coming to live in Germany, you will probably need to go through the process in the following order (each step requires documentation from previous one), although there are some exceptions:

-- Visas: EU citizens and some other nationalities do not need a visa for Germany.
+EU citizens and some other nationalities do not need a visa for Germany.
 Visa applications take some time and the type of visa will affect your residency rights, so choose accordingly.
 To see if you have to apply for a visa, check this table.
 Residents from countries marked with a “no” can enter Germany without a visa, and stay up to 90 days.
 Whether you have to apply for your visa in Germany or before coming to Germany depends on your country of origin.
 Please check the exact requirements here.
 The general fee for visas is 60 euros, but there are some exceptions.

 Germany is a bureaucratic country and bureaucrats love documents.
 Be prepared to fill in many forms, take them to different offices, have them stamped numerous times and spend a lot of time waiting in line.
 Before leaving home, you may find it essential or useful to get:

 - a passport valid for the entire period to be spent in Germany